 Below are useful links to other Cambridge B2 First speaking resources.

-B2 First Speaking Part 2 Quiz
+B2 First Speaking Part 2 Pictures

 Why might it be important to give advice in these situations?